bryanyuan/SpeedMeasure/README.md

 Firstly, the task was *NSURLSessionDataTask*, it prompt us if it received the first response, we'll treat it as the timestamp that download jobs actually happen.

-then switch the Task to *NSURLSessionDownloadTask*, it updates the progress periodically and enable us to calculate the download rate.
+then switch the task to *NSURLSessionDownloadTask*, it updates the progress periodically and enable us to calculate the download rate.